pacelliv/hardhat-fund-me/README.md

 # Getting Started #
 ## Requirements:
-To run this repo first you need to install the following packages:
+To run this repo you need to install the following packages:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-    - After installing the package run in the terminal the command `git --version` and if the installation was successfull the output should look like this: `git version x.xx.x`
+    - After installing the package run in the terminal the command `git --version` and if the installation was successful the output should look like this: `git version x.xx.x`
 - [Nodejs](https://nodejs.org/en/)
     - In the terminal run the command `node --version`, if the output looks like `vxx.xx.x` that means the package was installed.
 - [Yarn](https://yarnpkg.com/getting-started/install)